 Just-In Time VM Access

-This specific feature, that can be found and configured within the Azure Security Center, is part of he Standard Pricing tier for that.
+This feature, that is found and configured within the Azure Security Center, is part of he Standard Pricing tier.
 In a nutshell, this feature enables lock down of Azure VM with just-in-time (JIT) access.
 This is a simple but effective way to reduce the attack surface on Your VM’s.

 This feature handles so called “Brute Force” attacks, directed at management port of the VM’s.
 One way to block these attacks is reduce the exposure of the VM’s.
-Since management ports are not needed all the time, we can create a specific configuration that will prevent attacks on them, but at the same time enable access to them, in timely manner.
+Since management ports are not used all the time, we can create a specific configuration that will prevent attacks.
+At the same we will enable access to them, in timely manner.

 In this case, these are (by default):